HC: Family Division (Uganda)

 25 September 2018

-Inter‑country prospective adopters met statutory requirements and consent; adoption granted as being in the child’s best interests.
+Inter‑country adoption granted where petitioners met statutory requirements and adoption served the child’s best interests.

 25 September 2018